bunnythatikonda/portfolio-web/README.md

 I'm always looking to improve my portfolio and showcase the best of my abilities.
 If you have suggestions, feedback, or contributions, please feel free to open an issue or submit a pull request.

 ## Contact Information
-- Name: Ruthvika Reddy Tangirala
+- Name: Sreekanth Netha Thatikonda
-- Email: sreekanthnethathatikonda@gmail.com
+- Email: netha.srikanth@yahoo.com
 - LinkedIn: https://www.linkedin.com/in/sreekanth-netha-thatikonda/
 -
 Thank you for visiting my portfolio!
 I'm open to collaborations and opportunities that can help me grow and contribute effectively.